 • Vision test

 During the oral health exam, the PCP will decide if the child is due for a dental appointment.
 The PCP will refer the child for a dental screening when the first tooth shows, or no later than 12 months of age.
 If the PCP finds the child has a medical condition that requires treatment or equipment, the PCP will call Highmark Health Options to ask for the service or equipment.

 The Delaware Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) program now requires that all children with Medical Assistance receive a minimum of two (2) blood lead screenings regardless of the child’s risk factors.
-The tests should beconducted at the twelve (12) month screening and again during the 24 month screening.
+The tests should be conducted at the 12 month screening and again at the 24 month screening.

 The good news is these screening tests will not cost our members anything!
 You can schedule an appointment with your child’s pediatrician to have his or her blood levels checked.
 If you don’t have a pediatrician, you can find one close to you through our Find a Provider tool.